aws-samples/serverless-patterns/apigw-APIKey-tenantid-cdk/README.md

 ## Prerequisites: Usage Plan and API Key

 Before using this pattern, you must create API Gateway [Usage Plans](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html) and an [API Key](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-setup-api-key-with-console.html) associated with it.
 The usage plan must be associated with the API and stage created by this CDK stack.
+The usage plan must be associated with the API and stage created by this CDK stack.
 The API key value stored in the DynamoDB table must match a valid API key linked to a usage plan in API Gateway — otherwise, requests will be rejected even if the Lambda authorizer returns a successful policy.

 For guidance on creating and configuring usage plans and API keys, see:
 - [Create and use usage plans with API keys](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html)